badarithm/elocryptfive/README.md

 ## Requirements and Recommendations

-* Laravel 5.1 LTS (untested on 5.2 and later versions)
+* Laravel 8 | 9
-* PHP > 5.6.0 (need the `hash_equals()` function which was added in PHP 5.6)
+* PHP > 7.4 (need the `hash_equals()` function which was added in PHP 5.6)
 * PHP [openssl extension](http://php.net/manual/en/book.openssl.php).
 * A working OpenSSL implementation on your OS.
 OpenSSL comes pre-built with most Linux distributions and other forms of Unix such as *BSD.
 There may or may not be a working OpenSSL implementation on a Windows system depending on how your LA?P stack was built.
 I cannot offer support for installing or using ElocryptFive on systems that do not have an OpenSSL library.

 ## Contributors

-This is Darren Taylor's Laravel 4 "elocrypt" package, ported to Laravel 5.
-I have made the following additions/changes:
+This is Darren delatbabel's Laravel 5.* "elocrypt" package, ported to Laravel 8 / 9.
+No real additional changes were made, apart from version bumps.

-* Do the encryption in separate functions (encryptedAttribute and decryptedAttribute rather than inside __set and  __get, and call those from setAttribute and getAttribute as that's more appropriate for Laravel 5 with the new casts features.
-So, for example, you can add a field to `$casts` and also to `$encrypts` so that an array can be cast to a JSON string first, and then encrypted.
-It should also work for Lumen.

-* Prefix all encrypted values with a tag string (default `__ELOCRYPT__:` ) so that plain text data can be detected and handled correctly.
-The task of writing a script to traverse your existing database and update all plain text data to encrypted data is left to the reader.

-The original Laravel 4 package is here: https://github.com/dtisgodsson/elocrypt
+The original Laravel 5.* package is here: https://github.com/delatbabel/elocryptfive

-Thanks to Brandon Surowiec for some extensive refactoring of the internal methods.

 ## Installation